royryo/Household-Energy-Consumption-Forecast/README.md

 # Household Energy Load Forecast

 ## What is this project?
 Tokyo is facing an energy crisis with an increasing pressure to shift away from oil and fossil fuel.
 We propose a program that citizens can calculate and predict their energy consumption to contribute to reducing energy demands at its highest peaks.
 The forecast model uses open data from the [Tokyo Metropolitan Government](https://catalog.data.metro.tokyo.lg.jp/dataset).
+The project is on halt because of personal circumstances of the participating members.

 ## The statistical model
 The program is based on the SVR model from a paper written by [Shen et. al](https://www.sciencedirect.com/science/article/pii/S1876610217359520?fr=RR-2&ref=pdf_download&rr=737df4bc893d80fb), and predicts with: